redhat-cop/gitops-catalog/installplan-approver/README.md

 where newname is the name you would be inserting such as amqstreams

 3) Update the subscription.yaml
 	a) Identify the appropriate name for the subscription from the "Gather Information" stage.
-It is important to get this correct or the install will not complete succesfully.
+It is important to get this correct or the install will not complete successfully.
 The subscription object spec/name field must match the name part of the version string
 	b) Identify the appropriate channel from the "Gather Information" stage.
 Often is "stable" which is the default in the template
 	c) Identify the version for the "Gather Information" stage and add it to the startingCSV section replacing "operator-install-version".